bitvavo/python-bitvavo-api/README.md

             self.bitvavo_socket = self.bitvavo_engine.newWebsocket()
             self.bitvavo_socket.setErrorCallback(self.error_callback)

-        # Handle errors
+        # Handle errors.
         def error_callback(self, error):
             print("Errors:", json.dumps(error, indent=2))

         # Retrieve the data you need from Bitvavo in order to implement your
-        # Trading logic.
+        # trading logic.
 Use multiple workflows to return data to your
-        # Callbacks
+        # callbacks.
         def a_trading_strategy(self):
             self.bitvavo_socket.ticker24h({}, self.a_trading_strategy_callback)
-            # You can also filter the ticker to retrieve specific markets only.

-        # In your app you analyse data returned by the workflow, then make
+        # In your app you analyse data returned by the trading strategy, then make
-        # calls to Bitvavo to respond to market conditions
+        # calls to Bitvavo to respond to market conditions.
         def a_trading_strategy_callback(self, response):
+            print("All the latest trades:", json.dumps(response, indent=2))
             # Iterate through the
             for market in response:
+                print("Iterate through markets:", market["market"] )
                 match market["market"]:
                    case "A market":
                         print("Check data against your trading strategy.
 For example, the bid is: ", market["bid"] )
-                        # Implement calculations for your trading logic
+                        # Implement calculations for your trading logic.
                         # If they are positive, place an order: For example:
                         # self.bitvavo_socket.placeOrder("A market",
                         #                               'buy',